GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Simulations and Experiments

 \section{Simulations and Experiments}

-~ In this section, we present the simulation results that show the performance of the proposed algorithm.
-We compare different clutter rates, with and without considering repulsion effect in the no-detection event, different initial estimate cases, and the proposed heuristic planning strategies.
+~ In this section, we present the simulation results that show the performance of the proposed algorithm when dealing with multiple targets.
+We compare different probabilities of false-positive detections, with and without considering repulsion effect in the no-detection event, different initial estimate cases, and the proposed heuristic planning strategies.
 We then show the experimental results that have been performed in an outdoor environment using a single Unmanned Aerial Vehicle (UAV).
+We attach the video that shows how the robot state and estimated targets' states change over time in both simulations and experiments.